Dragonfyre Distillery sparks new spirits

 “We wanted something to take us into our retirement,” she said.
-“The only thing that we could come up with that would actually … make a living at was the distillery because it’s this up-and-coming thing in New York.”
+“The only thing that we could come up with that would actually … make a living was the distillery, because it’s this up-and-coming thing in New York.”

 “I’ve always loved fairies and all of that kind of stuff,” Donna Pedini said.
 “I love the outdoors and nature … (and) a lot of women like fairy stuff and dragon stuff.
 I wanted something for them to look at.”